 Reliability in terms of TBW:

 TBW, or the total bytes written, is important when considering SSD usage.
-This terabytes metric determines the amount of TBs that you are allowed to write using the warranty time period of the drive.
+This terabytes metric determines the number of TBs you are allowed to write using the warranty time period of the drive.

 In this regard, Samsung 870 Evo stands to be more reliable with 600 TBW, and there is only a 560 TBW limit for the WD blue.

 This is the most crucial factor when you are relying on a specific budget and still desire the best.
 This is also related to the required set of tasks that you wish to carry out with the particular technology you are spending on.

 The price for a Samsung 870 Evo giving 500GB capacity of storage is around $59.99 on Amazon.
 It is $54.99 for the Western Digital 500GB WD.
 The price difference is noticeable and is as per your flexibility.